protontypes/open-sustainable-technology/README.md

 - [onsset](https://github.com/OnSSET/onsset) - A GIS based optimization tool that has been developed to support electrification planning and decision making for the achievement of energy access goals in currently unserved locations.
 - [whobs-server](https://github.com/PyPSA/whobs-server) - This is the code for the online optimization of zero-direct-emission electricity systems with wind, solar and storage (using batteries and electrolysed hydrogen gas) to provide a baseload electricity demand, using the cost and other assumptions of your choice.
 - [CityLearn](https://github.com/intelligent-environments-lab/CityLearn) - Official reinforcement learning environment for demand response and load shaping.
-- [rl-testbed-for-energyplus](https://github.com/IBM/rl-testbed-for-energyplus) - Reinforcement Learning Tested for Power Consumption Optimization using EnergyPlus.
+- [rl-testbed-for-energyplus](https://github.com/IBM/rl-testbed-for-energyplus) - Reinforcement Learning Testbed for Power Consumption Optimization using EnergyPlus.
 - [tsam](https://github.com/FZJ-IEK3-VSA/tsam) - A Python package which uses different machine learning algorithms for the aggregation of time series.
 - [TimeSeriesClustering](https://github.com/holgerteichgraeber/TimeSeriesClustering.jl) - Provides simple integration of multi-dimensional time-series data (e.g. multiple attributes such as wind availability, solar availability, and electricity demand) in a single aggregation process.